 Administration Dates: Administration of standardized assessment measures occur throughout the year.
 Information regarding the timeline of assessments is located in the Hawthorn District #73 Assessment Guide.

 Sharing of Assessment Results: PowerSchool Parent Portal allows us to digitally share standardized assessment reports with our middle and elementary school families.
 Digital distribution of these reports reflects a more secure and private method of communication, is environmentally friendly, and provides families with easy, anytime access to their child’s assessment results.
 Please click here for instructions on viewing assessment results in PowerSchool.

 Outlined below are the assessments that are typically posted within the Powerschool Portal.

 What is NWEA?
 Click here for the parent/guardian guide.

 FastBridge Early Literacy and Early Math (K-1)

 Illinois Science Assessment (5th and 8th Grade)

-Standardized assessments are only one indication of how well our students are performing academically.
-We consider our students’ progress in daily learning activities, special projects, and classroom-based assessment measures to develop a more complete picture.
+Standardized assessments are only one indicator of how well our students are performing academically.
+We also consider our students’ progress in daily learning activities, special projects, and classroom-based assessment measures to develop a more complete picture.
 In addition, Hawthorn District #73 strongly values the growth and development of the whole child.
 Student attendance, participation in athletics and other extracurricular programs, involvement in the fine and performing arts, service-learning efforts, and other positive contributions to our school and district community are all essential components of our students’ learning in District #73.